ddurbanski/min-CVaR/README.md

 ```

 ## Portfolio optimization
-To deal with optimization problem we will use min_cvar() method provided by the EfficientCVaR class which is a part of PyPortfolioOpt library,
+To deal with optimization problem we will use min_cvar() method provided by the EfficientCVaR class which is a part of PyPortfolioOpt library, see documentation [here](https://pyportfolioopt.readthedocs.io/en/latest/GeneralEfficientFrontier.html)

 ```python
 import pandas as pd